gigascience/gigadb-website/gigadb/app/tools/dropbox-generator/README.md

 ## Preparation

-Generate config files so the tools has the credentials to access the Wasabi API:
+Generate the config/params.php file so the tool has the credentials to access the Wasabi API:
 ```
-# Generate configuration using variables in .env, GitLab, then exit
+$ cd gigadb/app/tools/dropbox-generator
-$ docker-compose run --rm config
+$ ./configure
 ```
 > params.php should be present in the `config` directory.